sv4u/lisp-interpreter/README.md

 Currently, we have the alpha release here: [github.com/sv4u/scli-interpreter/releases/tag/alpha](https://github.com/sv4u/scli-interpreter/releases/tag/alpha)

+## Install

+To install, clone the repository into any directory you wish.
+Then, add that directory to your `PATH` so that you can execute `scli` from anywhere.

 ## TODO
 - [ ] Create an executable version of [SCLI.py](https://github.com/sv4u/lisp-interpreter/blob/master/SCLI.py)
 - [x] Add more default mathematical functions to the SCLI language